johnholbrook/FLLuid/README.md

-# FLL Audience Display
+# FLLuid

-FLL Audience Display is an easy-to-use display package for FIRST Lego League events run using the [FLLTournament.com website](http://flltournament.com).
+FLLuid (FLL Useful Information Display) is an easy-to-use display package for FIRST Lego League events run using the [FLLTournament.com website](http://flltournament.com).
 It provides a number of different displays, described below.

 ## Installation
 ### The Easy Way
-Download the packaged app from the latest [release](https://github.com/dhmmjoph/fll-audience-display/releases) and run it.
+Download the packaged app from the latest [release](https://github.com/johnholbrook/flluid/releases) and run it.

 ### Build from Source
 1. Install node and npm (`brew install node npm` with [Homebrew](https://brew.sh), or [see this page](https://nodejs.org/en/download/)).